-To reset, in case of thermal relay activation, press the "RESET" button 1).
+To reset, in case of an intervention of the thermal relay, press button "RESET" 1).

 The button "STOP" 3) opens the NC contact (95-96) and stops the motor.

 Insert a screwdriver in the window "TEST/TRIP" 4) and move it in the arrow direction (to the right) to carry out the thermal relay test.